SoftUni-Internal/interactive-content/EN/06-Exam-Preparation/00-Problem.md

 [hints]
 [hint]
-Create two arrays of integers, for storing each lootbox.
+Create two arrays of integers for storing each lootbox.
 Make sure to convert the input numbers to `Integer`.
 [/hint]
 [hint]